-Little Corn Island: A 2024 Guide for Travel
+Little Corn Island: A 2025 Guide for Travel

 If you’re looking for things to do on Little Corn Island, you’re in the right place.
 Little Corn Island is truly one of my favourite places that I’ve ever been.

-Its a small, low-key Caribbean island in Nicaragua with sandy beaches, clear turquoise water, outdoor eateries with dogs sleeping on patios, and friendly people who welcome tourists of all ages.
+Little Corn Island is a small, low-key Caribbean island in Nicaragua with sandy beaches, clear turquoise water, outdoor eateries with dogs sleeping on patios, and friendly people who welcome tourists of all ages.

-Little Corn has a relaxed vibe that is rare to find, even on a Caribbean Island.
-Its described as being ‘the way Caribbean life used to be’ on other islands before big businesses took over and turned it commercial.
+The atmosphere of Little Corn is rare to find, even on a Caribbean Island.
+It’s described as being ‘the way Caribbean life used to be’ on other islands before big businesses took over and made them more commercialized.

 I agree with that sentiment completely after visiting Little Corn Island.

 What makes Little Corn Island unique to other Caribbean islands?
-For one, its completely car-free, which gives it a relaxed and slow-paced lifestyle.
-There are no chains, or all-inclusive resorts.

 Here’s everything you need to know about Little Corn Island and visiting there as a tourist.
-So, let’s jump in!

-Little Corn Island Facts
+Useful Little Corn Island Facts

 Here’s a snapshot of the main things to know about Little Corn Island before visiting

-- English is the main language, although most people can communicate in Spanish
+- English is the main language, although most people can communicate in Spanish.

 - If you were to walk around the entire island, it would take around 1 hour